this-is-shams/Phoenix-IT/README.md

 # Phoenix IT Internal Network

-Phoenix IT Internal Network is a employee management software for managing employees activity,salaries,meeting schedule etc.
+Phoenix IT Internal Network is an employee management software for managing employees activity,salaries,meeting schedule etc.
 This software has two types of user.
 1. Admin
 2. Employee